- 1 Are You Overweight? Three Proofs Show How Obesity Hurts Your Joints

 Did you know that obesity is one of the leading causes of immobility in adults?
 The excess body weight some people carry around increases the pressure that is being put on the joints.
 Over time, this excess weight can cause the cartilage to begin to break down as well, which can lead to severe pain and difficulty when walking.

 By losing weight, you are not only reducing risks of heart failure and cholesterol increase, but you are reducing the pain as well.
 In addition, experts were able to find out that obesity bone and joint problems lead to osteoarthritis.
 So, if you want to treat joint pain, cut back on those double cheese bacon burgers and fries.

 Does Obesity Cause Joint Problems?

 Moreover, high blood pressure is common among obese people.
-According to American Heart Association study, being obese or overweight increases your chances of developing high blood pressure.
+According to an American Heart Association study, being obese or overweight increases your chances of developing high blood pressure.
 This is due to the fact that increased weight causes heart strain.
-Moreover, even triglyceride and blood cholesterol levels increase.
+Moreover, even triglyceride and blood cholesterol levels rise.

 Type 2 diabetes risk is another disadvantage of being obese.
 Obesity increases blood sugar levels.
-Apparently, having diabetes causes kidney problems, stroke and blindness.
+Having diabetes causes kidney problems, stroke, and blindness.

 The Relationship Between Obesity and Knee Pain

 There are different ways you can understand the relationship between obesity and knee joint pain.
 To make it easier for you, given below are three situations explaining how obesity wrecks joints:

 - Increases pressure on the knee.
 According to a study, a pound of weight is equivalent to a four-pound load to your knees.
 With increased pressure on your knees, you will be at risk to wear and tear.